By Nicole Davis

 PRODUCTS AND SERVICES

 Once you have your destination sorted, it’s time to start thinking about what to take.
-Of course, you’ll have all your child’s usual aids and equipment, but also check out our product ideas on pages 58 and 59 for some other items that could come in useful.
+Of course, you’ll have all your child’s usual aids and equipment, but there are also some really cool accessible products out there including waterproof sleeping bag liners, hammocks, and portable beds.

 For anyone who’s really serious about their camping and who needs to accommodate a wheelchair user then take a look at AccessaVan – they’re the first company in Australia that specialises in the provision of quality custom wheelchair accessible caravans.
 The founder of the company, Anton Wake, became a paraplegic in 1991 and although this may have limited his physical ability it did not diminish his passion for travelling around Australia.